News & Events

 Announcing a New Firearm Injury Prevention Brochure

-We're excited to share that a new Spanish-language brochure, Firearm Injury Prevention for Older Adults, is now available!
+We're excited to share that the new Spanish-language brochure, Firearm Injury Prevention for Older Adults, is now available!

 This brochure was developed by Jordan Kocon, a 2024-25 doctoral psychology intern, as part of his leadership project with the FIPP team.
 It was created in collaboration with Spanish-speaking mental health professionals and members of the Hispanic community in Rochester.
 The project was also presented by FIPP Co-Director Jennifer West, PhD, at the National Research Conference on Firearm Related Harms in Phoenix, and audience members provided positive and helpful feedback.